yosefk/checkedthreads/README.md

   will be scheduled - but all iterations which are already in flight will be completed.
 If such an iteration itself spawns tasks, then those tasks will *not* be canceled - unless the spawning iteration explicitly passed to the tasks it spawned the same canceller which cancelled the loop that the spawner belongs to.
-* **At most one iteration/function call can write something** - otherwise, different results might be produced depending on timing, because cancelling is not deterministic in the sense that different iterations may be cancelled in different runs.
+* **At most one iteration/function call can write something to memory** - otherwise, different results might be produced depending on timing, because cancelling is not deterministic (different iterations may be cancelled in different runs).
 For instance, the example above is only correct if arr[] is known to keep at most one value equal to 77.

 The last thing to note is that you need, before using checkedthreads, to call **ct_init()** - and then